American University of Beirut: Accreditation

 AUB was granted institutional accreditation in June 2004 by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The university's accreditation was reaffirmed in 2009 and again in 2016 and 2019.

 In September 2006, the Council on Education for Public Health (CEPH) accredited the Graduate Public Health Program in the Faculty of Health Sciences (FHS).
 The program was reaccredited in 2012 for seven years.
 The AUB Graduate Public Health Program is the first CEPH-accredited public health program outside the North American continent and the only CEPH-accredited public health program in the Arab world, Asia, and Africa.

 The Commission on Collegiate Nursing Education (CCNE) accredited AUB's Rafic Hariri School of Nursing's BSN and MSN programs on October 13, 2007.
 The accreditation was reaffirmed in 2012.

 In April 2009, the Association to Advance Collegiate Schools of Business (AACSB) accredited the Suliman S. Olayan School of Business (OSB).
 The accreditation was reaffirmed in 2014.
 AACSB is the leading international accrediting agency for undergraduate, master's, and doctoral degree programs in business administration and accounting.
 Less than five percent of business schools worldwide have earned AACSB International accreditation.

 The Maroun Semaan Faculty of Engineering and Architecture at the American University of Beirut received accreditation for its undergraduate BE civil engineering, BE computer and communications engineering, BE in electrical and computer engineering, and BE in mechanical engineering programs from the Accreditation Board for Engineering and Technology (ABET) in 2008.
 The accreditation was reaffirmed in 2016.
 The undergraduate program in chemical engineering was accredited in 2013.

 The Faculty of Agricultural and Food Sciences' undergraduate Nutrition and Dietetics Coordinated Program (NDCP) was accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) in 2013.
 It was reaccredited in 2017.

+Partnerships

+On 10 June 2026, AUB and Télécom Paris announced a student exchange agreement, with the first exchange scheduled for the following September.

 Notable alumni

 AUB has 64,417 living alumni.
 They reside in more than 120 countries.

+According to an AUB press release from 2010, the university organized a literary festival to celebrate "the works of more than 60 world-renowned authors who count among its alumni."
+The release also notes that hundreds of esteemed authors have graduated from AUB since its founding in 1866, and a booklet was prepared with short biographies of about 250 authors who are AUB alumni.

 20 AUB graduates or former students were delegates to the signing of the United Nations Charter in San Francisco in 1945, including notable alumna Angela Jurdak Khoury, Lebanon's first woman diplomat.
 During its 150th celebration in 2016, the university identified "History Makers" – men and women who have distinguished themselves in the areas of Leading, Innovating, and Serving by their accomplishments as scholars, politicians, artists, and in many other fields as well.